0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 ### Resource Based Constrained Delegation
-- Need two privileges:
-  - One, control over an object which has SPN configured
-    - (like admin access to a domain joined machine or ability to join a machine to domain - ms-DS-MachineAccountQuota is 10 for all domain users)
-  − Two, Write permissions over the target service or object to configure msDS-AllowedToActOnBehalfOfOtherIdentity.

 ### Computer object takeover
 - Requirements:
   - An account with a SPN associated (or able to add new machines accounts (default value this quota is 10))